-At the moment we are providing phone consultations or face to face appointments with a mask.
+At the moment we are providing remote consultations (mostly by phone but some by video) or face to face appointments with a mask.
 If you are unable to wear a mask, please advise us.
 Unfortunately only phone consultations can be booked online via the MMH patient portal.
 All other appointments need to be made by calling the surgery.
 We apologise for any inconvenience this causes.

 Here are some useful links for this:

 Services offered by Nelson Family Medicine

 Nelson Family Medicine offers a comprehensive range of professional medical and health services to patients.

 For more information about our Services use the button below.